Rajputsiddharth/Inter-Process-Communication/README.md

 - **`Socket`**: This program demonstrates inter-process communication using Unix Sockets.
 Similar to FIFO IPC, it also consists of two programs, `socketp1` and `socketp2`, that exchange strings between each other.

-- **`Sharedmem`**: This program showcases inter-process communication using Shared Memory.
+- **`SharedMem`**: This program showcases inter-process communication using Shared Memory.
 It includes two programs, `sharedmemp1` and `sharedmemp2`, that share strings by utilizing shared memory segments.

 ## How to Run the Programs